AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 The main components are described here:

-* GPT.
+* PolkaAirdrops GPT.
 This is the front-end component that implements the UI.
 It is leveraging the GPTs solution of OpenAI platform.
 OpenAI platform allows to design GPTs to automate the iteraction with users.
 Our users are defined as the projects or event managers that want to create a viral airdrop compaing on twitter, and also ambassadors and individuals that are posting tweets with the goal to propelling the project visibility.
-The benefit of using the UI OpenAI platform is threefold:
+The benefit of using the open UI OpenAI platform is threefold:
   * Leverages 1 billion monthly active users in OpenAI GPTs.
-  * GPTs is supported in both mobile and desktop devices.
+  * GPTs are supported in both mobile and desktop devices.
   * OpenAI is the fastest growing company in internet today.

-  Our PolkaAirdops GPT allows to interact with project managers to help launching their airdrop campaing by defining the NFT to the project branding and the tweet analysis.
+  Our PolkaAirdops GPT allows to interact with project managers to help launching their airdrop campaing seamlesly.
+Our GPT will guide project managers to define the NFT promtp to the project branding, and also define the required requirements for the twitter post analysis.

-* Backend server.
+* PolkaAirdops Backend Server.
 This represents the core of the PolkaAirdrop platform.
 It is implemented enterely with Python.
 Its main functions are described below:
   * It exposes an API so the GPT can interact with the backend service to create the airdrop campaing.
 In this process, the airdrop project specific prompt will be stored and encrypted in the public IPFS.
   * It uses the twitter public API to collect the ambassador tweets.
   * It uses the propetary OpenAI GPT4 to perform the accurate sentiment analysis on the tweets and check that are related to the aridrop project.